Motiva-AI/sqs-utils/README.md

 sqs-utils.core> (doc send-message)
 -------------------------
 sqs-utils.core/send-message
+[sqs-config queue-url payload]
-([sqs-config queue-url payload & {:keys [group-id]}]) Send a message to a standard queue.
+  Send a message to a standard queue.
 => nil
 sqs-utils.core> (doc send-fifo-message)
 -------------------------
 sqs-utils.core/send-fifo-message
-([sqs-config queue-url message-group-id payload])
+[sqs-config queue-url payload {message-group-id :message-group-id, deduplication-id :deduplication-id, :as options}] Send a message to a FIFO queue.

+  Options:
-  Send a message to a FIFO queue. message-group-id is a tag that specifies the group that this message belongs to.
-Messages belonging to the same group are guaranteed FIFO.
+  message-group-id - a tag that specifies the group that this message belongs to.
+Messages belonging to the same group are guaranteed FIFO deduplication-id -  token used for deduplication of sent messages => nil
-=> nil
 ```